IDW-01: Drivers of Change

 • The term "knowledge economy" is coined to illustrate the the production of goods and services is dominated by knowledge-intensive activities

-Question: If you could shape the future, how should the future of work look like?
+Question: How will the future of work look like?

 The future of work: A philosopher's view